Skip to main content

 Topical steroids are medicated steroid creams that are put on the skin.
 They are used in addition to moisturisers (also called emollients) for treating eczema.
 Topical steroids reduce skin inflammation.
 A short course will usually clear a flare-up of eczema.
 Side-effects are unlikely to occur with short courses.

 There are many brands and types of topical steroid.
 However, they are generally grouped into four categories depending on their strength - mild, moderately potent, potent and very potent.
-(Potent just means 'strong', but doctors tend to use the word potent.)
+Potent is another word for strong.
 There are various brands and types in each category.

-For example, hydrocortisone cream 1% is a commonly used steroid cream and is classed as a mild topical steroid.
-The greater the strength (potency) of topical steroids, the more effect it has on reducing inflammation but the greater the risk of side-effects with continued use.
+For example, hydrocortisone cream 1% is a commonly used steroid cream and is classed as mild.
+The greater the strength (potency) of a topical steroid, the more effect it has on reducing inflammation but the greater the risk of side-effects with continued use.

 The types of topical steroid are: